-If they church can support the early retreats, you can become “self-sustaining” by building up a reserve.
-The reserve from the previous years pays the upfront costs (lodging down payment, speaker travel fees, publicity & printing, etc.) then registration fees cover the remaining costs and replenishes the reserve for next year.
+If the church can support the early retreats, you can become “self-sustaining” by building up a reserve.
+The reserve from the previous years pays the upfront costs (lodging down payment, speaker travel fees, publicity & printing, etc.).
+Then registration fees cover the remaining costs and replenishes the reserve for next year.

 Beyond the basics, you may want to include something extra like:

 - printed handouts, workbooks, binders or bookmarks that the women can take away

 - a small favor or gift for participants or a “survival kit“